felangel/bloc/README.md

 ## Extensions

-- [Bloc Code](https://marketplace.visualstudio.com/items?itemName=FelixAngelov.bloc#overview) - Bloc Code extends VSCode with support for the Bloc library and provides tools for effectively creating Blocs for both Flutter and AngularDart apps.
+- [VSCode](https://marketplace.visualstudio.com/items?itemName=FelixAngelov.bloc#overview) - extends VSCode with support for the Bloc library and provides tools for effectively creating Blocs for both Flutter and AngularDart apps.

 ## Contributors